Kallibek/designing-hr-database/readme.md

 ---

-#### Question 4: Delete the Job Title "Web Developer" from the Database
+#### Query 4: Delete the Job Title "Web Developer" from the Database

 This query removes the job title "Web Developer" from the database.